elijahcarrel/inbox-comics/README.md

 ### Opening a production database console.
 1. The URL and password for the production database are, of course, secret.
 Ask @elijahcarrel.

-## Services & Frameworks used
-### Client (UI)
-1. ES6 Typescript & TSLint
-1. Zeit Now for deployment
-1. Zeit Next.js for SSR (server-side-rendered) React framework and routing
-1. Apollo Client (GraphQL) with react-hooks library for communication with server
-1. SCSS modules as CSS-in-JS solution of choice
-### Server (Back-End)
-1. ES6 Typescript & TSLint
-1. Zeit Now for deployment
-1. Apollo Server (GraphQL) for communication with client
-1. MongoDB Atlas for our database cluster
-1. Mongoose for interacting with mongodb database
-1. ElasticEmail for sending emails-- would not recommend, but is the cheapest option and we have very basic needs.